 3. Try Different USB Port If Roku Is Plugged Into a USB

 Change it to an external power cord if your Roku is connected to the TV through the USB port.
 This will ensure that the Roku device gets enough power supply.

 Alternatively, if your USB port is damaged or corrupt, you can even change the USB port.

 4. Check the Remote Batteries

 If you have not changed the Roku remote batteries or the rechargeable remote does not have enough battery, it won’t communicate with your Roku.
-As a result, the device won’t turn on.
+As a result, the tv won’t turn on.

 Replace the batteries or charge your remote, and try turning on your Roku again.